Revisions, March 2003

 - Complete the requirements listed above.

 - Pass field examinations in two broad fields in Sociology.

 - Form an Advancement to Candidacy Committee.
 Effective Spring Quarter 2023, the Sociology Department's policy will be that students have to have (a minimum of) four (4) faculty members on their dissertation advancement committee and that three (3) of those faculty must be members of the Sociology Department (including faculty who have joint or courtesy appointments).

 - Submit a dissertation research prospectus, contextualized in the appropriate scholarly literature, and including a discussion of data collection and methods of analysis.
 An oral examination will focus on the student's "defense" of this proposal, and must be approved by the entire Advancement to Candidacy Committee.

-- Having advanced to candidacy, the student must form a Dissertation Committee of at least three faculty members, at least two of whom must be members of the Sociology Department.
+- Having advanced to candidacy, the student must form a Dissertation Committee of at least three (3) faculty members, at least two (2) of whom must be members of the Sociology Department.
+At this point, the student should work very closely with his/her advisor (who is also the Chair of the student’s dissertation committee).
 Committee approval of a satisfactory dissertation will follow a final oral "defense" of the document.

 - The student will normally advance to candidacy during the fourth year, and complete the program by the end of the sixth year.